-Go to Sentosa…on a SATURDAY?!
-I must have been crazy, but my love for all things Christmas simply outweighed my severe dislike of crowds, and I’m happy to report that A Universal Christmas at Universal Studios Singapore was well worth the trip, mamas!
+We are happy to report that A Universal Christmas at Universal Studios Singapore is well worth the trip, mamas!

 We’re always on the lookout for cool places to meet Santa, and Universal actually offers up multiple opportunities (so key when you’re trying to avoid queues!).

 1. Santa’s Workshop

 First up there’s Santa’s Workshop, an interactive experience where you move from room to room collecting stamps as you participate in various tasks like helping the Elves build toys, or assisting Mrs. Claus as she bakes Christmas cookies.
 Collecting stamps feels a bit unnecessary, but highlights include a beautiful light show and a capella Christmas carols at the start, and the staff who play elves are duly enthusiastic.
 It all culminates with the opportunity to meet Santa and get a photo op in a beautiful, mercifully air-conditioned setting!
 Santa’s Workshop is open all day, too, from 12pm to 8pm.

 Read More: Christmas Events in Singapore this year